top of page

 Classification: Arachnid

-Lifespan: Females live round 20 years.
-Males live around 2-4 years
+Lifespan: Females live around 20 years.
+Males live around 2 - 4 years

 Size: Maximum of around 6 inches in length